yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

 - Risks of streaming
     - When the main room is streamed, people are more cautious about saying things.
-But once we get to 100 participants, the main room is quiet anyway, so we don't lose too much.
+But once we get to 100 participants, the main room is quiet anyway, so we do not lose too much.
     - Risk of the stream going off-track from what learners need.
 You need a good support system of expert helpers and feedback tools to keep this working, if it was a stream-only workshop.